Important questions to ask your Wedding Photographer

 Once you have your date, booked your venue, and the rush and excitement of the engagement falls in to the background, organizing and planning your wedding can feel overwhelming.
 Of all the moving parts that come with planning a wedding and hiring suppliers, consulting a seasoned wedding photographer should be at the top of your list.
 Your wedding photographer is probably one of the most important suppliers you will book.
+Further down the Blog are some important questions to ask your wedding photographer.

 Documentation of your special day spans the entire course of the wedding, so enlisting their expertise early, will help you shape the feel, and flow of your wedding.
 In turn, this will reduce stress and maximise the experience of the day.